jvafable/olfactory-bulb-model/README.md

 ![Raster Plot](figures/fig2d2-mc-raster.png)

 When visualizing the activity of a network of neurons, using the voltage plot for each individual neuron can be unintuitive to interpret.
 Since we focus mostly on whether a neuron fires or not, we can instead use a raster plot.
 The raster plot represents the firing of a network of neurons across time.
 Each small bar represents the firing of a neuron at a specific point in time.
 The raster plot above shows the simulated network activity of a population of 25 mitral cells, a type of neuron.
 The x-axis denotes the time of firing while the y-axis labels which mitral cell is firing.
+With this visualization, we can much better visualize the firing rates of each neuron as well as observe any synchronicity and coherence at a glance.

 ## Usage and Installation